 The Fund may invest in any investment it considers appropriate.
 In selecting categories of investments to invest in, the Fund has regard, inter alia, to return potential, financial risk, liquidity, management costs and any potential environmental, social and governance risks and opportunities.
+When considering costs and charges, both transparency and the need to control these are important.
+Recurring annual costs and charges are a drag on performance.
 In accordance with our principles above, we seek to invest in areas contributing to long term economic activity rather than assets where returns are based on speculation or short term trading.

-Assets currently held include equities (both listed and private), index-linked gilts, corporate and other bonds, private debt and real assets including property, infrastructure, forestry and agriculture assets.
+Assets currently held include, but are not limited to, equities (both listed and private), index linked gilts, corporate and other bonds, private debt and real assets including property, infrastructure, forestry and agriculture assets.